laubsterboy/national-weather-service-alerts/readme.txt

 === Plugin Name ===

 Contributors: laubsterboy
 Tags: National Weather Service, NWS, Storm Prediction Center, SPC, Alert, Weather, Storm, Severe, Tornado, Thunder, Flood Requires at least: 3.1
 Tested up to: 4.0
+Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily add official National Weather Service alerts to your website.

 == Description ==

 The National Weather Service Alerts plugin allows you to easily display weather alerts, such as tornado warnings, severe thunderstorm warnings, or flash flood warnings, on your website.
-The alerts are pulled directly from the National Weather Service (http://alerts.weather.gov) based on the location that you specify and are then parsed, sorted, and then output to your website using clean html5 markup.
-The alerts are then automatically updated using AJAX based on the severity of the alerts for the specified location.
+The alerts are pulled directly from the National Weather Service (http://alerts.weather.gov) based on the location that you specify and are then parsed, sorted, and output to your website.
+The alerts are then automatically updated using AJAX, based on the severity of the alerts for the specified location.
 The location can be set by using zipcode, city and state, or state and county.
 There is also the option to choose the scope of what alerts to include, such as alerts only for your county, alerts only for your state, or alerts for the entire United States.